johndovern/Arch-FDE/README.md

 #### Enabling multilib repo
 Users can choose to enable the multilib repo during the prompting phase.
 ## Limitations
-The kaiten-yaki script supported overwriting an install.
+- The kaiten-yaki script supported overwriting an install.
 This script does not support this and there are no plans to add this functionality.
+- Currently root and home will be formated as ext4.
+I have no plans to change this but if you are familiar with btrfs feel free to submit a PR or suggestion an I will consider implementing btrfs support.
 ## Disclaimer
 The prompts in this script will probably not make sense if you have never installed Arch, or another bare bones type distro.
 This script is really meant